dodgyone23/plu-ts-docs/src/language/values/aliases.md

 # aliases

-In some cases it might be useful to define aliases for already existing types;
+In some cases it might be useful to define aliases for already existing types.

-as for the current implementation aliases do not really have any specific advantage other than making your code more expressive;
-currently aliases can be used everywhere the aliased type is accepted and vice-versa
+In the current implementation, aliases do not really have any specific advantage other than making your code more expressive.
+Currently, aliases can be used everywhere the aliased type is accepted and vice-versa.

 > generally speaking you may want to use aliases to define a *subset* of values that are meant to have a specific meaning
 >